KonradDanielewski/DeepEcoHab/docs/data_keys.md

 ### `social_odor`:
  optional analysis, DataFrame contains proportion of time spent in compartments with and without a social stimulus on the day of the experiment and same day before.

-### `_ranking_data`:
+### `ranking`:
- pickle file contains a dictionary with the raw ranking containing mu and sigma values.
-Can be used between projects when the same mice are used.
+ DataFrame with the raw ranking containing mu and sigma values.
+Can be put into dict and used between projects when the same mice are used.
 Allows to start ranking from the last state instead of zero-state.
+Used for ranking distribution plotting

+### `match_df`:
+ DataFrame with datetime of every chasing event separeted into winner/loser columns (chaser/chased)